What the immune system is and how it works became important to me when our son and young grandson both developed autoimmune disorders.

 They can trap foreign invaders such as bacteria or viruses.

-Tonsils and adenoids have immune cells that produce antibodies that protect you against throat and lung infections.
+Our tonsils and adenoids have immune cells that produce antibodies that protect you against throat and lung infections.

-The thymus is a small organ in your upper chest beneath your breast bone.
+The thymus is a small organ in your upper chest beneath your breastbone.

 It is the job of the thymus is to mature a certain type of white blood cell.

 The specific task of this cell is to learn to recognize and remember an invader so that it can be quickly attacked the next time this invader is encountered.

 There are stem cells in the spongy center of bones that develops into red blood cells, plasma cells, a variety of white blood cells and other types of immune cells.